xue1993/-federated_learning/README.md

 pytorch implement

-the original data is from https://github.com/AshwinRJ/Federated-Learning-PyTorch（see for introduction and parameters setting）
+the original code is from https://github.com/AshwinRJ/Federated-Learning-PyTorch（see for introduction and parameters setting）

 ## our revision includes：
 options: